+''' Domain ID:D5353343-LROR

+Domain Name:CNN.ORG

-Domain ID:D5353343-LROR Domain Name:CNN.ORG Created On:16-Apr-1999 04:00:00 UTC Last Updated On:27-Jun-2009 00:30:50 UTC Expiration Date:16-Apr-2011 04:00:00 UTC Sponsoring Registrar:CSC Corporate Domains, Inc. (R24-LROR) Status:CLIENT TRANSFER PROHIBITED Registrant ID:1451705371f82308 Registrant Name:Domain Name Manager
+Created On:16-Apr-1999 04:00:00 UTC

+Last Updated On:27-Jun-2009 00:30:50 UTC

+Expiration Date:16-Apr-2011 04:00:00 UTC

+Sponsoring Registrar:CSC Corporate Domains, Inc. (R24-LROR)

-Inventory of WHOIS Service Requirements draft Final Report Authors: Steve Sheng, Dave Piscitello, Liz Gasster (policy@icann.org) Registrant Organization:Turner Broadcasting System, Inc. Registrant Street1:One CNN Center Registrant Street2:13N Registrant Street3: Registrant City:Atlanta
+Status:CLIENT TRANSFER PROHIBITED

+Registrant ID:1451705371f82308 '''

+'''

+Registrant Name:Domain Name Manager

+Registrant Organization:Turner Broadcasting System, Inc.

+Registrant Street1:One CNN Center

+Registrant Street2:13N

+Registrant Street3:

+Registrant City:Atlanta

+'''

-Generally speaking, responses today are commonly unstructured USASCII7 or unstructured UTF-8 for gTLD registry and registrars.
-Some ccTLDs respond using a Latin-1 format, rather than answering in UTF-8, and many more have no regard to charsets.
+Generally speaking, responses today are commonly unstructured USASCII7 or unstructured UTF-8.
 Lack of standard format or data structure for responses makes it difficult for humans to interpret the result and also for programs to parse the results.

 Currently, most structured data formats are based on XML format.
-Therefore, SSAC, along with others [38], have proposed that the community define an XML or similar formal, extensible data structure and schema [27].
+Therefore, SSAC, along with others [38], proposed that the community define an XML or similar formal, extensible data structure and schema [27].
 The structured data would contain and uniquely identify the data elements that must be returned in a manner that assures that there is no ambiguity across elements, and that the data elements are syntactically and semantically correct.

 Define a standard data structure for WHOIS responses.
-The data structure would contain and uniquely identify the data elements that must be returned in a manner that assures there is no ambiguity across elements, correct syntax, and correct semantics.
+The data structure should contain and uniquely identify the data elements that must be returned in a manner that assures there is no ambiguity across elements, correct syntax, and correct semantics.